dcjones/fastlog/README.md

 Overview
 --------
-This is an implementation of the natural logrothim function in C (as in the `log` function from 'math.h').
-It is, in my tests, about three times faster than the standard library log function on gcc 4.5.
+This is an implementation of the natural logarithm function in C (as in the `log` function from 'math.h').
+It is, in my tests, an order of magnitude faster than the standard library log function on gcc 4.5.
 The tradeoff is that one must limit the precision to k bits, and build a lookup table of using 2^(k+2) bytes of memory.

 The idea is really very simple.
 A floating point number x is represented as `x = u * 2 ^ k`.
 So the natural logarithm is,